John F. Kennedy Service Award

 Ambassador Williams' exceptional public service career included positions as the Peace Corps regional director for Africa, the U.S. representative to the United Nations Economic and Social Council, and the U.S. ambassador to Ghana.

-- Director's Award (awarded to an exceptional non-RPCV): Bryan Stevenson, Equal Justice Initiative Founder and President
+- Director's Award: Bryan Stevenson, Equal Justice Initiative Founder and President

 - Ravi N. Dutta (Namibia, 2003-05)